jostylr/event-when/src/event-when.md

     * `ev`  A string that denotes the event.
 The string up to the first colon is the actual event and after the first colon is the scope.
-To pass along an object named by the scope, end the scope with a `~`.
+To pass along an object named by the scope, the handler needs to have a `~` at the end of the action.
     * `data` Any value.
 It will be passed into the handler as the first argument.
+    * `target` Any value, usually an object that the handler takes the data and uses to modify target.

     __return__

     The emitter for chaining.
 The events may or may not be already emitted